 - Ratio 1: Not Self-Supporting Debt Service as a Percentage of Unrestricted General Revenue measures the impact of debt service on the rolling three-year average of UGR.
-Because NSS debt service as a percentage of UGR has historically been below 2 percent, Ratio 1 has a target of 2 percent, a cap at 3 percent and a maximum of 5 percent.
+Because NSS debt service as a percentage of UGR has historically been below 2 percent, Ratio 1 has a target of 2 percent, a cap at 3 percent, and a maximum of 5 percent.
 Ratio 1 resembles the CDL but is only a guideline while the CDL is a legal limit set by the state's constitution.
 (See Appendix D for a discussion of the CDL.)
-Ratio 1 is calculated two ways: 1) using only NSS debt service and 2) using NSS debt service plus Special Debt Commitments to show the latter's impact on the state's debt capacity.
-(See Chapters 1 and 3 and Appendix C.) - Ratio 2: Not Self-Supporting Debt Service as a Percentage of Budgeted General Revenue measures the debt service as a ratio to the budgeted general revenue for fiscal years 2020 and 2021 based on the 2020-21 General Appropriations Act (GAA) (House Bill 1) from the 86th
+Ratio 1 is calculated in two ways: 1) using only NSS debt service and 2) using NSS debt service plus Special Debt Commitments to show the latter's impact on the state's debt capacity.
+(See Chapters 1 and 3, and Appendix C.) - Ratio 2: Not Self-Supporting Debt Service as a Percentage of Budgeted General Revenue measures the debt service as a ratio to the budgeted general revenue for fiscal year 2021 based on the 2020-21 General Appropriations Act (GAA) (House Bill 1) from the 86th

-Legislature, 2019.
+Legislature, 2019, and for fiscal years 2022 and 2023 budgeted general revenue figures introduced in the senate version of the 2022-23 GAA (Senate Bill 1) from the 87th Legislature, 2021.
 This ratio is generally more restrictive because it does not use a rolling three-year average.